Skip to content

 Type Switch

-Type switches are a powerful feature for working with interfaces and determining the actual type of a value.
+Type switches are a great feature for working with interfaces and determining the actual type of a value.

 Type Switch Patterns